 Using sketch paper has the unique effect of aging overtime.
 The paper may yellow or fade, especially if the paintings are hung in sunlight.

 I was worried about this, but I have come to see this decomposition as part of the artwork.
-They invite reflection and are also an invitation to exchange old images for new ones overtime and experience fresh impressions.
+They invite reflection.